carecodeconnect/jhana-dev/README.md

 ### Install Ollama

-[Download Ollama](https://ollama.com/download), which should automatically start the ollama service.
+[Download Ollama](https://ollama.com/download), and install it for your operating system, which should automatically start the ollama service.

 - `ollama pull carecodeconnect/jhana-mistral-7b-gguf` will download the model.